-Statement by JMA Ventures in response to Jan.
-4 court ruling
+Statement by JMA Ventures in response to January 4, 2013 federal court ruling

-Friday’s ruling by Judge William Shubb on the EIS/EIR was a crucial step in the ongoing process to transform Homewood Mountain Resort into an economically viable and environmentally friendly destination.
+The January 4, 2013 ruling by Federal Judge William Shubb on the Homewood Environmental Impact Statement/Evironmental Impact Report or EIS/EIR was a crucial step in the ongoing process to transform Homewood Mountain Resort into an economically viable and environmentally friendly destination.
 The ruling centered on a few major points of dispute, and of these issues, Judge Shubb ruled in favor of JMA on the vast majority, eliminating them from further dispute.

-As part of the ruling, the plaintiffs – Friends of the West Shore and the Tahoe Area Sierra Club -- lost regarding the following issues:
+As part of the ruling, the plaintiffs – Friends of the West Shore and the Tahoe Area Sierra Club -- were denied regarding the following issues:

 - The plaintiffs had argued the project was inconsistent with the Compact and did not comply with Tahoe Regional Planning Agency’s (TRPA) rules concerning land coverage.
 Judge Shubb disagreed.